Professional Development

 - Description: This course enables educators to develop, increase and demonstrate knowledge about applying the guidelines of differentiation to science instruction for the purposes of increasing student achievement for all learners.
 Content and activities emphasize how to use pre-assessment, continuous assessment, and summative assessments to design and deliver effective science lessons for whole group initial instruction and how to effectively use flexible small group instruction and individualized instruction, when needed, to respond to each student’s needs.

-- Meetings: There will be three required virtual meetings during the course: January 11, January 25, and February 22, 2023
+- Meetings: There will be three required virtual evening meetings during the course:

 - Course Flyer

-- Meetings: There will be two required virtual meetings during the course: January 12 and February 16, 2023
+- Meetings: There will be two required virtual evening meetings during the course:

 - Course Flyer